nachomaiz/simple-ngrams/README.md

 With this script you can split the text into n-grams of specified sizes and get their frequencies in the whole text.

-To run this script, paste the txt file into this folder and open a terminal with an activated python environment.

 The script does not mix n-grams across lines of text.

 Make sure you have installed the two required packages: